-- a) Verified, continuously, as well as when specific needs arise and in accordance with international standards, the functioning and adequacy of the Internal Control and Risk Management System, based on an audit plan, prepared by the Head of Internal Audit and approved by the Board of Directors based on a structured analysis and prioritization of the main risks: - b) Prepared periodic reports containing adequate information regarding the activities, how risk management is carried out, as well as the status of the plans defined.
-The periodic reports contain an evaluation as to the adequacy of the Internal Control and Risk Management System; - c) Promptly prepared reports about important events: - d) Sent the above reports to the Chair of the Board of Statutory Auditors, the Control and Risk Committee and the Board of Directors, as well as the Chief Executive Officer;
+a) Verified, continuously, as well as when specific needs arise and in accordance with international standards, the functioning and adequacy of the Internal Control and Risk Management System, based on an audit plan, prepared by the Head of Internal Audit and approved by the Board of Directors based on a structured analysis and prioritization of the main risks:

+b) Prepared periodic reports containing adequate information regarding the activities, how risk management is carried out, as well as the status of the plans defined.
+The periodic reports contain an evaluation as to the adequacy of the Internal Control and Risk Management System;

+c) Promptly prepared reports about important events;

+d) Sent the above reports to the Chair of the Board of Statutory Auditors, the Control and Risk Committee and the Board of Directors, as well as the Chief Executive Officer;
-e) Verifies, as part of the audit plan, the reliability of the IT accounting systems.

-3.9.4 // Decree 231/2001 Organizational Model
+The Organizational Model seeks to ensure that the system e) Verifies, as part of the audit plan, the reliability of the IT complies with Decree 231/2001 based on which compaaccounting systems. nies may be held administratively liable for crimes committed by top managers and subordinates while carrying 3.9.4 // Decree 231/2001 Organizational Model out their duties.

-The internal control system is strengthened by the adoption of a specific organizational model, approved by the Board of Directors already in May 2006 (the "Organizational Model") and subsequently updated and revised as a result of changes in legislation.
+The internal control system is strengthened by the adop-The Organizational Model is comprised of the parts detion of a specific organizational model, approved by the scribed below: Board of Directors already in May 2006 (the "Organizational Model") and subsequently updated and revised as a) A general part, which includes the disciplinary system a result of changes in legislation.
 More in detail: